Minipoloalex/comp_prog/notes/geometry/notes.md

 **Minimizes the maximum distance:**
 $$\displaystyle \arg\min_{x} \;\max_{i} \|x - v_i\|$$

+Example: A small modification to https://codeforces.com/gym/104017/problem/H, where instead of $sum \le R$, we would have $max \le R$.

 ### Mean of vertices
 **Minimizes the sum of squared distances to vertices:**
 $$\displaystyle \arg\min_{x} \sum_{i=1}^{n} \|x - v_i\|^{2} \;=\; \frac{1}{n}\sum_{i=1}^{n} v_i$$

 >---
 >The proof isn't too complex.
-It comes from directly plugging the answer in the formula above.
+It comes from directly plugging the answer (mean of vertices) in the formula above.
 >
 >---